 Therefore, I think Max-Grips win in that regard, but the Gators are still highly effective in doing their job!

-On the other hand, delrin tends to be a lot stiffer than nylon, which is why I lean towards the Gator Grips more.
+On the other hand, delrin tends to be a lot stiffer than nylon, which is why I lean towards the Gator Grips more for bass.
 Even at heavier thicknesses, nylon tends to have some flexibility to it.

 Right now, I currently have the 1.14mm Max-Grips (I was using these before I tried the 1.5mm Gators), and I think they’re great, but I’ve taken a liking to heavier ones lately.